Eric Radman : a Journal

 Resetting Configuration

 Hold down the MODE button while applying power.
-Release after you see the message
+Release after the message

 button is pressed, wait for button to be released...